 Planning Your Trip

-The Park is now only open Thursday to Sunday.
+The Park is open every day of the year.
 Entry is time-based, so you must purchase online and select your entry time before you visit.
 Visits are limited to five guests per group.
 Singapore residents can currently enjoy 20% off admission.
 When booking your ticket, if you have kids tall enough (above 1.06m), book the Amazon River Quest add on.
 Definitely the best part of the park for my kids!

 The Park is open 10am to 7pm with last entry at 6pm.
 You may want to plan your ticket time around the shows (see below).
 Typically morning time the animals are most active.